 The year 1939, World War II.
 A German political man wants to profit from the war but needs workers in his factory.
 What does he do?
-He hires Jews which are being exterminated under Hitler’s rule.
-He hires about 300 of them to work in his factory with proper labor arrangements.
+He hires Jews who are being exterminated under Hitler’s rule.
+He employs about 300 of them to work in his factory with proper labor arrangements.
 But gradually realizes, he’s giving them a new life also.
-He goes through a list of measures to keep his workers safe, so as to keep the factory running, which in turn also saves Jews from the SS.
+He goes through a list of measures to keep his workers safe, so as to maintain the factory running, which in turn also saves Jews from the SS.

 2. Saving Private Ryan (1998)